bitwalker/distillery/README.md

 end
 ```

-Just add as a mix dependency and use `mix distillery.release`.
+Just add as a mix dependency and use `mix distillery.release` (use `mix release` if you are using Distillery 1.5).

 If you are new to releases or Distillery, please review the [documentation](https://hexdocs.pm/distillery),
 it is extensive and covers just about any question you may have!